Samsung BioLogics to produce Pfizer's COVID-19 vaccine - report

-Samsung BioLogics Co Ltd (207940.KS) is in talks with Pfizer Inc (PFE.N) to begin production of the U.S. drugmaker's COVID-19 vaccine in South Korea as early as in August, a South Korean newspaper reported on Wednesday.
+SEOUL, May 12 (Reuters) - Samsung BioLogics Co Ltd is in talks with Pfizer Inc to begin production of the U.S. drugmaker’s COVID-19 vaccine in South Korea as early as in August, a South Korean newspaper reported on Wednesday.

 The plant can make up to 1 billion doses per year, the report said, quoting an unnamed high-level government official.